magicmonkey/lifxjs/README.md

 iPhone app, and this library is (currently) for manipulating the bulbs once they are already attached to your network.

+__Warning: I'm currently refactoring the code a little because of the possibility of two or more bulbs on a network acting as a gateway.
+This will change the way that the initial discovery interface works.__

 _Bonus: There's a demo web app in the "web" dir which just displays a colour
         picker and sets the bulbs to the chosen colour, and a demo mqtt bridge in the "mqtt" dir which bridges between an MQTT broker and the bulbs_